Varnan-ui/content-ops-starter/content/pages/index.md

         subtitle: Funnels Tailored to Your SaaS Business
         text: >
           We understand that every SaaS is different.
 That’s why we design funnels exclusively for your product and audience.
-From identifying your target users to crafting strategies that turn them into paying customers
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark